MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceCase.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance Center PowerShell.
 For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).

-Use the New-ComplianceCase cmdlet to create eDiscovery cases in the Microsoft 365 compliance center.
+Use the New-ComplianceCase cmdlet to create eDiscovery cases in the Microsoft Purview portal.
 You use eDiscovery cases to place content locations on hold, perform Content Searches associated with the case, and export search results.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).